tq-bit/qache/readme.md

 // Add a custom configuration
 const customCache = new Cache({
   cacheKey: 'posts',      // = the key of the cache instance
-  entryKey: 'id',         // = the key-property of single cache entries
+  entryKey: 'id',         // = the key-property of single cache entries to keep entries in sync
-  lifetime: 1000 * 60 * 5 // = TTL of 5 minutes,
+  lifetime: 1000 * 60 * 5 // = assign an entry lifetime of 5 minutes,
 })

-// For TS users: Add a generic interface for cache entries interface Post {
+// For TS users: Add a generic interface for improved type safety interface Post {
   id: number;
   title: string;